10 Years of Small Business Tips

-Consistency is a necessary for success.
-When staring a new project there’s always that initial excitement that will keep you going but it can wear off.
+Consistency is a necessity for success.
+When starting a new project there’s always that initial excitement that will keep you going but it can wear off.
 At times it’s hard to keep it up.
 There are great tools out there to give the kick in the ass and keep you motivated.
 Thomas uses Beeminder to keep him accountable and consistent.

 Find a Mentor

 You learn more with your mouth closed and your ears open.
 Heed advice from others.
 Building a business on your own can be isolating so find mentors- you need them!
 Having a mentor has been found to reduce stress and minimize the risk of burnout, according to research.